paxi-web3/paxi/docs/whitepaper.md

 ---

 ## Vision

-To create a fast, secure, and truly decentralized blockchain ecosystem that empowers everyone — not just token whales — to participate in consensus, development, and innovation.
+Paxi envisions building a **fast, secure, and truly decentralized** blockchain ecosystem—one that doesn't just belong to the whales or large institutions, but to **everyone**: users, developers, and participants alike.
+Here, anyone can take part in consensus through staking, contribute to innovation through development, and engage in decision-making through DAO governance proposals.

+We believe that only through the collective power of the community can we achieve a truly free and sustainable future.
+Paxi is committed to promoting a transparent, fair, and open governance system where every participant has a voice, a role, and the ability to help shape the future.

 ---